 The best treatment option for you will depend on your exact issue and your medical history.

-Biomechanical assessments are thorough evaluations involving bone and joint assessments and muscle, tendon, and ligament assessments.
+Biomechanical podiatry involves thorough evaluations involving bone and joint assessments and muscle, tendon, and ligament assessments.
 They also include a neurological examination, gait and posture analysis, and footwear assessment.
 You can be sure that your podiatrist is taking an in-depth look at your case, so you can take the most effective step forward with your treatment.

 Another helpful solution for foot and ankle problems is the use of orthotics.
-After your biomechanical assessment, your podiatrist may recommend them.
+After an assessment, your biomechanical podiatrist may recommend them.

 What are orthotics?